Pure perimeter laws for Wilson lines observables: Introduction

 \subsection{Results}

 In this section, we present our main results.
-Our first result shows that Wilson line and loop observables obey a parameter law for all cyclic groups \( G \) and \( H \) when \( \kappa >0. \) In particular, it never has a so-called area law decay, which is known to hold when \( \kappa = 0 \) and \( \beta \) is sufficiently small.
+Our first result shows that Wilson line and loop observables obey a perimeter law for all cyclic groups \( G \) and \( H \) when \( \kappa >0. \) In particular, it never has a so-called area law decay, which is known to hold for Wilson loop observables when \( \kappa = 0 \) and \( \beta \) is sufficiently small.